MicrosoftDocs/azure-docs/articles/update-center/dynamic-scope-overview.md

 | Number of Resource Group filters    | 50 |

 > [!NOTE]
-> The above limits are for the Dynamic scope (preview) in the Guest scope only.
+> The above limits are for Dynamic scope (preview) in the Guest scope only.

 ## Next steps